Pay Schedules

 Required fields

-When adding a paySchedule to an order, two fields are required:
+When adding a paySchedule to an order with the Update or Create Order endpoint, two fields are required:

 • recurringAmount — the amount due each period